Adroiti/docs-for-code-review-tools/Pylint-continue-in-finally.md

 ## Description

-Emitted when the `continue` keyword is found inside a finally clause, which is a SyntaxError.
+Emitted when the `continue` keyword is found inside a finally clause, which is a `SyntaxError`.